ninafultz/az_vig/README.txt

 done

 #6) formatting and moving files into a fastmap folder
-parallel ./fastmap_organizing -n {} -d $PROJ_PATH -s $SCRIPTS ::: $SUBJECT_LIST #automate this more
+parallel ./fastmap_organizing -n {} -d $PROJ_PATH -s $SCRIPTS ::: $SUBJECT_LIST

-#7) displaying results (in jip_km folder): make sure to have source /usr/pubsw/packages/jip/define-jip.bash added to your .bashrc file --- MAKE SURE TO RESTART WHEN YOU DO THIS.
+#7) displaying results (in jip_km folder): make sure to have source define-jip.bash added to your .bashrc file --- MAKE SURE TO RESTART WHEN YOU DO THIS.
 ALSO THIS FILE WILL INTERACT BADLY WITH OTHER THINGS LIKE RSYNC SO HAVE AN ENVIRONMENT YOU RUN THIS IN

 $JIP_PATH NP3-kontrol.nii.gz_mc.nii -o overlay-list.txt

-#8) save out ROI as individual file (press big R in jip-display GUI) #should automate this but idk right now
+#8) save out ROI as individual file (press big R in jip-display GUI)
         #EXTRACTING INFORMATION:
         #right click, can take out all curves , and extract text file